Pumpkin Patch and Spooky Trail

 15. What footwear do we need?

-If there’s been a lot of rain, we recommend wellies because it’s likely to be very muddy, otherwise trainers should be fine.
+If there’s been a lot of rain, we recommend wellies because it’s likely to be very muddy.
 We are not liable for any injuries.

 16. Can I bring my dog?